petitparser/dart-petitparser/README.md

 print(id3.position);                // 0
 ```

-Trying to retrieve the parse result by calling `Failure.value` would throw the exception `ParserError`. `Context.isSuccess` and `Context.isFailure` can be used to decide if the parse was successful.
+Trying to retrieve result by calling `Failure.value` would throw the exception `ParserError`. `Context.isSuccess` and `Context.isFailure` can be used to decide if the parsing was successful.

 If you are only interested if a given string matches or not you can use the helper method `Parser.accept`: